 - To ensure the art of Flamenco is practised and shared in its traditional non institutionalised form by open teaching methods, encouraging improvisation and performance in each individual.
 By respecting the uniqueness of each student, both student and teacher work towards finding together a common voice through this art form.

-My education and experience as a musician and dance artist has taught me the value of synthesizing various approaches for interpretation, understanding, and appreciation of all Dance & Music styles, and has prepared me for teaching Flamenco from a wide variety of perspectives.
+My education degree and experience has provided me with the the critical strategies and tools needed for mindful and intentional teaching practise.
+As a musician and dance artist, I understand the value of synthesizing various approaches for interpretation, understanding, and appreciation of all Dance & Music styles.
+This has prepared me for teaching the art of Flamenco from a wide variety of perspectives.

 I believe that students who are exposed to many different techniques, forms, styles and approaches find Flamenco much more understandable than classes or courses that focus only on the one form…